Guide to Subscriptions

 The only real difference is granularity: a protocol link delivers

-proxy, while a source link deliversmany
+oneproxy, while a source link deliversmany.Warning

 Opening either link in your browser may show “gibberish”—that’s just Base64.
 XRAYUI will decode it for you.
 If you’re curious — not required! — you can decode it yourself at base64decode.org.